janit/doctrine-inheritance-example/readme.md

 # Doctrine ORM entity inheritance example (with Symfony Flex)

 This is an example of using Doctrine ORM entity inheritance with the Symfony Flex framework.
-It is mostly a reminder to myself, but others may find it useful.
+It is mostly a reminder to myself, but others may find it useful as a reference.

-Information about Doctrine ORM inheritance:
+More indepth information about Doctrine ORM inheritance:

  - <a href="http://docs.doctrine-project.org/projects/doctrine-orm/en/latest/reference/inheritance-mapping.html">Inheritance Mapping in Doctrine documentation</a>
  - <a href="https://blog.liip.ch/archive/2012/03/27/table-inheritance-with-doctrine.html">Table Inheritance with Doctrine</a>